pedroos/NoperHash/README.md

-*NoperHash* is a low-collision hash.
-The algorithm aims to be low-collision in practice, with performance as a second consideration.
+*NoperHash* is a low-collision hash for study purposes.

 ### Algorithm